 Many treatment centers offer a comprehensive treatment program because they understand that the needs of the recovering addict are ongoing.
 Similar to others with chronic diseases, as you or your loved one transition into a life of sobriety, an aftercare program and lifestyle that encourages a drug-free life will have to be maintained.
-The support of family members, counselors and friends who encourage you in your new lifestyle can play an instrumental role in helping you remain drug-free.
-As you or your loved one take part in aftercare workshops or therapy groups, more life skills will be gained to help cope with stress and life’s challenges without reverting to drug use to make it through them.
+The support of family members, counselors, and friends who encourage you in your new lifestyle can play an instrumental role in helping you remain drug free.
+As you or your loved one take part in aftercare groups or therapy groups, more life skills will be gained to help cope with stress and life’s challenges without reverting to drug use to make it through them.

 Synthetic Drug Addiction

 in the news helps increase awareness